AravindMohan10/agentic-gmail-job-tracker/agentic-opscopilot/README.md

 **Gmail → one Excel with all your job applications, updated automatically.**

-> **GitHub About:** `Gmail → one Excel for your job applications.
-Auto-sync, status updates (rejection/offer), free-tier friendly.
-For job seekers & students.`

 For job seekers and students: sync application emails from Gmail into a single spreadsheet.
 One-time OAuth, then it runs on a schedule (e.g. every 12 hours).
 Status updates (rejection, interview, offer) update the same row so you always see the latest.
 Uses Gemini for extraction; batched for up to ~80 applications/day on free tier.